International-Data-Spaces-Association/IDSA-Rulebook/115_Interoperability_in_data_spaces.md

 require data from both Data Spaces for many use cases.
-To reduce the burden on participants guaranteeing interoperability, the two Data Spaces might agree on the same requirements for protocols, semantic models, and also on organizational processes, including agreements on legal equivalency.
+To reduce the burden on participants guaranteeing interoperability, the two Data Spaces might agree on the same requirements for protocols, semantic models, and also on organisational processes, including agreements on legal equivalency.

 Last but not least, there is the case of completely unrelated Data Spaces where one or just a few participants have the need to access data from